GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 ### Environment

-Riparian-Connectivity is best run within the `riparian_dev` conda environment, as defined in the `riparian_dev_env.yml` file.
+Riparian-Connectivity is best run within the `riparian_connect` conda environment, as defined in the `environment.yml` file.

 >Note: If you're not familiar with conda, it's a Python package and environment manager than is most commonly downloaded as part of the [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) Python distributions.
 Anaconda is a very large download that includes conda, multiple other applications, and hundreds of pre-installed packages.
 Miniconda on the other hand, is bare minimum installation that only includes conda, Python, and a minimal amount of useful packages.
 When an environment is created, conda installs only those packages that are needed - this makes Miniconda the best option if you want a simple and lightweight installation.

-The `riparian_dev` conda environment can be installed at the command line by navigating to your local copy of the repository and then running the following command:
+The `riparian_connect` conda environment can be installed at the command line by navigating to the directory you downloaded your copy of this repository to and then running the following command:

 ```
-conda env create -f riparian_dev_env.yml
+conda env create -f environment.yml
 ```

 If conda stalls on the `Solving environment:` step you might want to try [Mamba](https://mamba.readthedocs.io/en/latest/index.html) instead.
 Mamba is fully compatible with conda and might be a faster way to install the environment.
 It's as simple as running the following two commands from your base conda environment.